liam-nguyen/note/wiki/docs/Data Science/Database/Database Systems.md

 * keep an in-memory hash map where every key is mapped to a byte offset in the data file - the location at which the value can be found.
 * Insert: append a new key-value pair to the file, and update the hash map to reflect the offset of the data
 * Lookup: use the hash map to find the offset in the data file, seek to that location, and read the value
-* Application: Bitcask(the default storage engine in Riak),
+* Application: Bitcask(the default storage engine in Riak)

 ![](figures/hash_indexes.jpg)